 Benefits of lemon balm

-Improves sleep – Due to its calming effects, lemon balm is often used to improve sleep quality and alleviate insomnia.
+Improves sleep – Lemon balm is often used to improve sleep quality and alleviate insomnia due to its calming effects.
 Consuming lemon balm tincture before bedtime can help you to fall asleep faster.

-Supports cognitive function – Some research suggests that lemon balm can enhance cognitive function and memory.
-It does this through its active compounds (like rosmarinic acid and flavonoids) which possess antioxidant properties.
-These properties help protect neurons from oxidative stress, which is a key factor in cognitive decline.
+Supports cognitive function – Some research suggests that lemon balm can enhance cognitive function and memory through the antioxidant compounds it contains, like rosmarinic acid and flavonoids.
+Antioxidants help protect our neurons from oxidative stress, which is a key factor in our mental decline.

-Antiviral properties – Lemon balm has a range of antiviral properties.
-Through the herb’s potent compounds like rosmarinic acid, flavonoids, and phenolic acids, it fights against a range of viruses, including herpes simplex virus and cold sores.
+Antiviral properties – Lemon balm is packed with antiviral properties that help fight against a range of viruses, including herpes simplex virus and cold sores.

 How to make lemon balm tincture